Skip to content

 Use createRequestInputButtonDef(...) when you want the shared chat input to temporarily behave like a specific kind of field.

-This guide focuses on choosing the right inputType, adding validation, and handling the submitted value correctly.
+This guide focuses on choosing the right inputType, understanding what each mode changes, and handling text-plus-file submissions clearly.

 The best runnable references in this repo are: